 Let’s go over the basics of whiplash and what you need to know if you’ve been in an accident.

 What is Whiplash?

-Whiplash is what happens when the neck and head are suddenly jolted forward, which puts the spine through lightning fast motion and extreme stress.
-Most whiplash cases occur as a result of being hit from behind—usually during a car accident but it can also occur on a rollercoaster, bungee jumping, football, falls while skiing or during equestrian events, and other high-impact activities that can cause your neck and head to be suddenly thrust forward.
+Whiplash is what happens when the neck and head are suddenly jolted forward, which puts the spine through lightning-fast motion and extreme stress.
+Most whiplash cases occur as a result of being hit from behind—usually during a car accident but it can also occur on a rollercoaster, bungee jumping, football, fall while skiing or during equestrian events, and other high-impact activities that can cause your neck and head to be suddenly thrust forward.